 Yes.
-Orthognathic jaw surgery can help dramatically alter your facial appearance.
-It can make your face look more harmonious and proportionate by fixing jaw alignment, and crossbite.
-It can also significantly improve your facial profile and give it a more cosmetically satisfying contour.
+Orthognathic jaw surgery can help alter your facial appearance.
+It can help your face appear more proportionate by fixing jaw alignment, and crossbite.
+It can also improve your facial profile.

 Does orthognathic surgery change your lips?

-Jaw correction surgery can help make your lips align perfectly and stop teeth from showing.
+Jaw correction surgery can help make your lips align and prevent teeth from showing when relaxed.
 It gives the lip and mouth a more proportionate appearance by bringing the lower and upper lips together.

 Does your voice change after jaw surgery?

 Orthognathic surgery might slightly influence the way you sound; however, it does not alter your voice.
 Jaw surgery can affect articulation and pronunciation.
 If you had problems pronouncing certain sounds (like “S”), then orthognathic surgery might solve the problem.